-The attorneys at Anaya-McKedy, P.C. have extensive experienced defending clients in all types of domestic violence cases, including those involving misdemeanor and felony charges, as well as military domestic violence cases.
+The Colorado Springs defense attorneys at Anaya & Chadderdon, P.C. have extensive experienced defending clients in all types of domestic violence cases, including those involving misdemeanor and felony charges, as well as military domestic violence cases.
 We are also skilled at representing clients in cases arising from alleged violations of restraining orders.

 Sexual assault charges are extremely serious, ranging from Class 1 misdemeanors to Class 2 felonies, depending on factors like (but not limited to):

 - The age of the alleged victim

 - The relationship between the alleged victim and the alleged perpetrator

 - Whether the alleged victim sustained serious injuries during the offense

 - Whether a deadly weapon was allegedly used during the offense